stevenwang1213/project/proposal.md

 # Research Proposal: Sentiment Analysis of Federal Reserve Announcements and its Impact on the Sector ETFs
-By _Sz-Je Wang, Sikai Wang, and Xilong Liu_
+By _Sz-Je Wang and Sz-An Wang

 ## Research Question: